PostgreSQL vs MySQL

 What are the similarities?

 The only reasonable basis of comparison between MySQL and PostgreSQL is that they are both open source database projects.
 However, even here the similarity is small.
 MySQL is distributed under a more restrictive "Copyleft" licence that effectively forces proprietary software vendors to either open source their application, or purchase a proprietary licence from a single commercial entity and copyright holder, Oracle.
 In contrast, PostgreSQL is distributed under the most permissive terms that are practical.
 There is no single, controlling commercial entity.
-The project's licensing terms are so liberal that it is permitted to create proprietary commercial derivatives without paying any royalties, as has already happened, for example, in the case of EMC's data warehousing solution Greenplum.
+The project's licensing terms are so liberal that it is permitted to create proprietary commercial derivatives without paying any royalties, as has already happened, for example, in the case of niche data warehousing solution Greenplum.